 The Authority is exempt from payment of real property taxes.
 However, by statute, LIPA makes payments in lieu of taxes ("PILOTs") for each parcel of real property it acquired from LILCO.
 Beginning in calendar year 2015, the LIPA Reform Act capped LIPA's PILOT payments to no more than 2% higher than the prior calendar year.
 In 2017, the Authority received notices from Suffolk County claiming to enforce liens against certain of its properties allegedly for unpaid real estate taxes.
 The Authority has paid the full amount of PILOTs it is authorized by law to pay.
 Furthermore, Suffolk County lacks legal authority to enforce a tax lien on the Authority's property.
 The Authority has filed a legal action to negate any attempt by Suffolk County to enforce the alleged tax liens.
-There is an injunction in place which prevents Suffolk County from enforcing its liens while litigation is pending.
-LIPA has also filed suit against the towns in Suffolk County to ensure that they comply with the annual 2% limit on growth in such taxes.
+LIPA has also filed suit against the towns in Suffolk County to ensure that they comply with the annual 2% limit on growth in such PILOT.
+After all initial pleadings were served, all sides filed motions for summary judgment.